antmicro/embench-tester/README.md

 * `config/sim` - Embench configuration adding LiteX simulation target
 * `sim.py` - contains minimalistic LiteX SoC configuration used in simulation
 * `run.py` - script for running benchmarks on a single CPU
-* `table_maker.py` - script used to aggregate multiple json results from multiple cores and create .csv and .rst tables summerising all tests performed
+* `table_maker.py` - script used to aggregate multiple json results from multiple cores and create .csv and .rst tables summarising all performed tests
 * `install.sh` - bash script you can execute to install needed software to perform testing

-## Instalation
+## Installation

 To install LiteX, Embench and all required software run: